Bayesian inverse Navier-Stokes problems: joint flow field reconstruction and parameter learning: Bayesian inversion of nonlinear models

 \subsection{Posterior covariance approximation}

 Instead of using formula \eqref{eq:map_cov} to compute the exact posterior parameter covariance operator, $\postcovxk$, which is computationally expensive, we can approximate it using a quasi-Newton method (e.g. BFGS) \cite{Fletcher2000}.
 Quasi-Newton methods use the states, $\bm{x}_k$, and the gradients, $\big(D_{\bm{x}}\mathscr{J}\big)_k$, to reconstruct the Hessian operator or its inverse.
 In the case of the quadratic problem \eqref{eq:map_opt_problem}, the inverse Hessian operator, $H_k$, is identical to $\postcovxk$.
-To derive the matrix-free (large-scale optimisation) BFGS formula \cite{Yan1996}\cite[Chapter~6.22.8]{Tarantola2005} for the inverse Hessian operator, we first set
+The reconstructed inverse Hessian, $\widetilde{H}_k$, which is equivalent to the reconstructed posterior (parameter) covariance, $\widetilde{\mathcal{C}}_k$, is then given by the recursive formula \cite{Yan1996}\cite[Chapter~6.22.8]{Tarantola2005} \REVV{ } where